Anduin2017/AnduinOS-Docs/Install/Select-Best-Apt-Source.md

 # Select best apt source

+By default, AnduinOS may not selected the best APT source for you.
+You need to set the best APT source for your system to speed up the installation process.

 To select the best APT source for your system, run the following command in the terminal:

 ```bash title="Select best apt source"